jasonaaronwilson/omni-c/README.md

    can create opaque zero cost abstractions
-1. improved enums (which can be converted to strings, etc., essentially automatic code generation that can be turned off if you don't need it via an annotation)
+1. improved enums (which can be converted to strings, etc., essentially automatic code generation that can be turned off if you don't need it on a per enum basis)
-1. updated and consistent naming of types uint64, int64, uint8, int8,
+1. consistent naming of types uint64, int64, uint8, int8, float64,
-   float64, float32, float16, etc. (Does anyone actually like size_t?)
+   float32, float16, etc. (Does anyone actually like size_t?)
 1. switch statements don't have fallthrough behavior by default and statements after a switch case are automatically a block so that variables can be defined there, defer_block can be used, etc.
-1. C23 style attributes (aka [[ xyz ]]) though the set of standard
-   annotations is a bit different.
+1. C23 style attributes (aka [[xyz]]) though the set of standard annotations is a bit different deom C23.
-1. multiple return results (modern C compilers already efficiently support returning structures so this is actually just syntactic sugar).
+1. multiple return values (modern C compilers already efficiently support returning structures so this is actually just syntactic sugar).
-1. C# style exceptions + defer and defer_block (essentially allows some aspects of Resource Acquisition Is Initialization)
+1. C# style exceptions + defer and defer_block (essentially allows some aspects of Resource Acquisition Is Initialization which I think may be badly named actually because it seems to have more to do with resource deallocation)
-1. utf8 strings by default (convertible at no cost to C char\* style strings for C and OS inter-operation).
+1. utf8 strings by default (convertible at no cost to C char\* style strings for C and OS inter-op).
 1. language level threads (not necessarily Go lang level cheap though)
 1. guaranteed self tail calls with the aim of getting tail calls supported in all cases without any performance hit.
+1. "_" can be used in numeric constants (like ' in C23)

 Next are some features that really change the feel of the language and thus the standard library:

 1. closures (simpler and prettier than C++, more like Java or ML)
-1. garbage collection (manual management still an option for embedded systems)
+1. garbage collection (manual management will still be an option for embedded systems but Go and the JVM has certainly showed that GC doesn't have to be problematic).
-1. generically typed functions and structures (not as complex as you think!)
+1. generically typed functions and structures (not as complex as you think because we don't have inheritance!)
 1. multiple array types (byte_array, array, fixed_size_array,
-   unsafe_array) and bounds checking (dynamic if necessary) for all but unsafe_array (which only exists for C interop) ; the controversial part may be that [] is no longer allowed in types since it is now ambiguous and we'd have to choose a default).
+   unsafe_array) and bounds checking (dynamic if necessary) for all but unsafe_array (which only exists for C interop) ; the controversial part may be that [] is no longer allowed in types since it is now ambiguous given multiple array types and we'd have to choose a default (which is obviously just array it I *had* to choose).
 1. dynamic references and switch by type (like any in Go)
-1. interpolated strings remove the need for (unsafe) printf type functions ; this may turn out to be the biggest code upgrading issues since printf is very invasive.
+1. interpolated strings remove the need for (unsafe) printf type functions
 1. scheme like "let" *expressions* allows statements to be executed in expression contexts (which was already somewhat possible in C via inline functions though this allows these statements to side-effect